Bibbleboop/My-100-Days-of-Coding/My Log.md

 **Today's Progress**: https://quest.stellar.org/learn/series/1/quest/1  Made progress with Stellar Quest Payment Operations/Create Account.

 **Thoughts**: Will come back to this as I have attempted payment/Operations/Payment and keep getting errors.
 I am finding this frustrating, but this is all part of the learning experienec.
 I have found vids to check if I have a few failed attempts. (https://www.youtube.com/@everythingstellar.
-Payment quest completed after funding account 2 so it can receive funds
+Payment quest completed after funding account 2 so it can receive funds.
+Checking the transaction on Stellar.Expert is advisable before verifying to avoid unnecesary errors.